-Russia: 1817/1818, 6% State Loan
+Russia: 1817/1818, 6% Perpetual State Loan

 Certificates were also issued by various Dutch bankers including Hope, Ketwich, Voombergh, Widow W. Borski, van Heukalom, Van Vloten and De Gyselaar, in exchange for the original Russian issues so they could easily be traded in Holland.